-It’s common for small businesses in New Zealand to be passionate about what they do, but pressed for time.
-So working “on” the business instead of “in” the business often stays at the bottom of a long to-do list.
+Small businesses in New Zealand are passionate about what they do, but are often pressed for time So working “on” the business instead of “in” the business often stays at the bottom of a long to-do list.

-Business owners and operators tell us they would love to improve their systems and processes to get better results, and to save time and money.
-But getting these up and running takes time they just can’t spare.
+Business owners and operators tell us they would like to improve in their systems and processes to get better results, and to save time and money.
+But getting these up and running takes time they often can’t spare.

-This lack of time to work “on” the business is one reason why New Zealand’s productivity is comparatively poor.
-This poor productivity is a problem, whether you want happier workers, bigger profits or a better work/life balance — or a combination of these goals.
+This lack of time to work “on” the business is one reason why New Zealand’s productivity is low as compared to other countries.
+Low productivity may prevent businesses from achieving their goals, whether they want happier staff, larger profits or a better work/life balance.

-To help Kiwi businesses find practical ways to improve their performance, we’ve brought together a panel of experts from New Zealand and around the world, and combined their insights with our own research with small businesses.
-The result is our new business performance section.
-It currently focuses on management and leadership, with self-assessments and step-by-step instructions to help you build happy, healthy and productive teams.
-More topics will be added.
+To help Kiwi businesses find practical ways to improve their performance, we’ve brought together a panel of experts from New Zealand and around the world.
+We’ve combined their insights with our own research with small businesses to produce our business performance section.
+The section focuses on management and leadership, strategic finance, operations strategy with self-assessments and step-by-step instructions to help businesses build happy, healthy and productive teams.
+More topics will be added in the future.

 Julia Richardson is the subject matter expert for our management and leadership section.